 • NA: excludes all statistics from the bottom part of the table.

 • data.frame with 3 columns named "raw", "clean", "fmt".
 Unknown statistics are omitted.
 See the 'Examples' section below.
+The fmt column in this data frame only accepts integers.
+For more flexibility, use a list of lists, as described in the next bullet.

 • list of lists, each of which includes 3 elements named "raw", "clean", "fmt".
 Unknown statistics are omitted.
 See the 'Examples section below'.